 One of my favorite things is facilitating group-processes aimed at deep, constructive change.

-So what do I do differently?
+How do I work?
 In a nutshell:

 Below you can read more about how I work.
 I also enjoy working with worldviews as tools for change, interactive talks, Art of Hosting, and laboratory approaches to trajectories of change.

 Here you can find some testimonials by people who’ve worked with me.